Harold MacMichael Ends His Term as High Commissioner of Palestine

 August 30, 1944

-Appointed as the fifth British High Commissioner to Palestine, Macmichael arrived in Palestine amid much fanfare in March 1938.
-Macmichael’s term as High Commissioner was punctuated by a shift in British policy, which changed from supporting Zionist aspirations to blocking them.
-As part of that shift, Macmichael oversaw the implementation of the 1939 White Paper which greatly restricted Jewish immigration and land purchases.
-(Click here to see more.).
+MacMichael arrived in Palestine amid much fanfare in March 1938, but his term as high commissioner was punctuated by a shift in British policy from supporting Zionist aspirations to blocking them.
+As part of that shift, MacMichael oversaw the implementation of the 1939 White Paper, which greatly restricted Jewish immigration and land purchases.

-In 1942, Macmichael refused to allow the nearly 800 refugees aboard the SS Struma for entry into the Land of Israel.
-When the ship sank in the Black Sea, presumably by a Russian submarine, Macmichael was held responsible for the nearly 800 deaths by many in the Jewish community.
-Following the Struma, there were several attempts on his life by members of Lochamei Herut Yisrael (“The Warriors for the Freedom of Israel,” known as Lehi or the Stern Gang).
+In 1942, MacMichael refused to allow the nearly 800 refugees aboard the SS Struma entry into the Land of Israel.
+When the ship sank in the Black Sea, presumably by a Russian submarine attack, MacMichael was held responsible for the nearly 800 deaths by many in the Jewish community.
+After the Struma, he faced several attempts on his life by members of Lochamei Herut Yisrael (“the Warriors for the Freedom of Israel,” known as Lehi or the Stern Gang).

-In March 1943, Macmichael delivered a radio address that outlined his plans for the future economic development of Palestine.
-The address only exacerbated the anger of Jewish leaders in the yishuv.
-Macmichael emphasized the needs of the Arab population, and focused in particular on increasing and improving Arab employment opportunities.
-In 1944, he privately told his fellow Colonial Office peers that the only solution to the conflict in Palestine would be found through the establishment of an Arab and Jewish state.
+In March 1943, MacMichael delivered a radio address that outlined his plans for the future economic development of Palestine.
+The address only exacerbated the anger of Jewish leaders in the Yishuv.
+MacMichael emphasized the needs of the Arab population and focused in particular on increasing and improving Arab employment opportunities.
+In 1944 he privately told his Colonial Office peers that the only solution to the conflict in Palestine would be found through the establishment of an Arab and Jewish state.